autogluon/autogluon/docs/tutorials/text_prediction/heterogeneous.md

 print('Spearman Correlation=', score['spearmanr'])
 ```

-We can also train a model that predicts the **genre** treating the other columns as features.
+We can also train a model that predicts the **genre** using the other columns as features.

 ```{.python .input}